All posts

 DX / build issue — "vite dev server hangs on save"

-• Capture 1: terminal output showing the hang (highlighter over the stuck line)
+• Capture 1: terminal output showing the hang (highlight over the stuck line)

-• Capture 2: Activity Monitor showing the node process pegged at 100% CPU (step marker on the offending PID)
+• Capture 2: Activity Monitor showing the node process pegged at 100% CPU (step number on the offending PID)

 • Capture 3: vite.config.js showing the suspect plugin order (rectangle around the relevant plugins, text caption "removing this fixes it")